 9. Stay Organized

-10. Manage Expectations
+10. Manage Others’ Expectations

-If, for any reason, you can’t keep those commitments, let the people affected know as soon as you can, along with a revised estimate of when you’ll be able to finish their tasks.
+If, for any reason, you can’t keep those commitments, let the people affected know as soon as you can—along with a revised estimate of when you’ll be able to finish their tasks.
 This keeps everyone in the communication loop and everyone will know what to expect at any given time.
 Planning intelligently also means communicating intelligently, so don’t forget to be a collaborator.